raweru/multinational-retail-data-centralisation/README.md

 ### Task 4: Extract and clean users' card details

 Users' card details are stored in in a pdf document [here](https://data-handling-public.s3.eu-west-1.amazonaws.com/card_details.pdf).
-We create a few methods to extract, clean and upload the user data.
+We create a few methods to extract, clean and upload the card data.

 1. **retrieve_pdf_data** in DatabaseExtractor takes in a link as an argument and returns a pandas DataFrame.
 2. **clean_card_data** in DataCleaning performs the cleaning of the credit card data.
 Contains multiple functions needed, check their docstrings for more information.